cristinaguimaraes/skill-x-change-server/README.md

 DB_USER='your mysql user'
 DB_PASSWORD='your mysql password'
 FB_APP_SECRET=
+SERVER_PORT=3010
+SERVER_IP=127.0.0.1
+LOCARL_SERVER_IP=
 ```
 ## 4. Run the server

 In a new tab in the terminal, run:
 ```
 npm install
-node server/createCategories.js
 npm run dev
 ```

 ## 5. You are ready to set up the front end!

-Navigate to [skill-x-change-client](https://github.com/CKGHarju/skill-x-change-client) and follow the instructions in the README.md to finish the setup and run the application.
+Navigate to [singular-client](https://github.com/CKGHarju/skill-x-change-client) and follow the instructions in the README.md to finish the setup and run the application.